gurnoor6/SO-chatbot/README.md

 ## Running the bot on your machine
 1. Clone the repository
-2. Make sure you download the embeddings from the drive link at the top of the post.
+2. Make sure you download the embeddings from the drive link at the top of the post (Put the ones with language label into a folder named `thread_embeddings_by_tags` and put rest of them in the same directory as `main_bot.py`).
 2. Set up a telegram bot.
 3. Use the command `python main_bot.py --token=<your token here>`
 4. Send messages to your bot on telegram messenger!